LSI (Latent Semantic Indexing) keywords are an important part of SEO.

 It’s based on the most common queries that are similar to the ones you’ve already typed into Google.

-To use Autocomplete for keyword research, simply start typing in your main keyword into the Google search bar.
+To use Autocomplete for keyword research, simply start typing your main keyword into the Google search bar.

 It shows you a list of related terms that people have searched for.